CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module CON.3 Data backup concept.md

 When selecting the frequency and time of the data backup, the following influencing factors (see CON.3.M1 * Survey of the influencing factors of the data backup *) must be observed:

-* Availability requirements, recovery effort without data backup and change volume: The time interval of the data backups should be selected so that the restoration and post-acquisition time (reconstruction effort of the changed data for which no data backup exists) of the data changed during this period (change volume) is smaller than the maximum tolerable downtime is.
+* Availability requirements, recovery effort without data backup and change volume: The time interval of the data backups should be selected so that the restoration and re-acquisition time (reconstruction effort of the changed data for which no data backup exists) of the data changed during this period (change volume) is smaller than the maximum tolerable downtime is.
-* Change dates of the data: If there are times when the data changes on a large scale (eg program run for salary payment or software version change) or at which the complete dataset must be available, then it is advisable to carry out a full data backup immediately afterwards , In addition to the periodic ones, the event-dependent data backup times must be defined.
+* Change dates of the data: If there are times when the data change on a large scale (eg program run for salary payment or software version change) or where the complete dataset must be available, it is advisable to carry out a full data backup immediately afterwards , In addition to the periodic ones, the event-dependent data backup times must be defined.
 ** number of generations **
 On the one hand, data backups are repeated at short intervals in order to have a copy of an up-to-date dataset available, on the other hand, the data backup must ensure that stored data is kept as long as possible.
 A full data backup is called generation.
 The number of generations to keep and the time gap between generations should be set.
 These requirements can be explained by the following examples:

 * If a file is intentionally or unintentionally deleted, this file is no longer available in all subsequent backups.
 If it turns out that this deleted file is still needed, an older data backup must be used for the restoration, which was created before the deletion.
 If such a generation is no longer available, then the file must be recaptured.
 * If a loss of integrity occurs in a file, such as As by malware, it is likely that this is not noticed directly, but only offset in time.
 To restore the integrity of the file, you need to resort to a generation that was created before the loss of integrity.
 * It can not be ruled out that a data backup was created incorrectly or incompletely.
 That is why it is often helpful to use another generation.
-In order to be able to maintain these advantages of the generation principle, however, a boundary condition must be adhered to: the time interval between the generations must not be less than a minimum.
+In order to be able to maintain these advantages of the generation principle, however, a boundary condition must be adhered to: the time interval between generations must not be less than a minimum.
 Example: In an automated data backup process, repeated crashes of the backup run occur.
 This would successively overwrite all generations.
 This can be prevented by checking the minimum age before overwriting a generation and only overwriting it when that age is exceeded.

 A generational principle can be characterized by two variables: the minimum age of the oldest generation and the number of available generations.
 Where:

 * the higher the minimum age of the oldest generation, the greater the likelihood that a file with integrity loss (a deleted file, which is subsequently recognized as necessary) is still a precursor version,
-* The larger the number of available generations, the more recent the requested legacy version.
+* The larger the number of available generations, the more current the requested legacy version.
 The number of generations, however, is directly related to the cost of data backup because there must be sufficient volumes of data.
 Since a separate data medium should be used for each generation, the number of generations must be limited to an economically reasonable level.

 The following influences result for the selection of the parameters of the generation principle (see CON.3.M1 * Survey of the influencing factors of the data backup *):

 * Data availability requirements and data integrity requirements: The higher the availability or integrity requirements of the data, the more generations it will take to minimize the recovery time in the event of integrity loss.
-* If the loss of a file or an integrity violation may not be noticed until very late, additional quarterly or yearly backup records are recommended.
+* If the loss of a file or an integrity violation may not be noticed until very late, additional quarterly or yearly backup data sets are recommended.
 * Recovery effort without data backup: If the data is extensive, but can also be reconstructed without data backup, then this can be taken into account as another pseudo-generation.
 * Data volume: The higher the data volume, the more space is needed and the higher the cost of a generation.
 A high volume of data can therefore limit the number of generations for economic reasons.
 * Volume of Change: The higher the volume of change, the shorter the inter-generational interval should be to have as timely a version of the file as possible and to minimize the recovery effort.